Social Work & Care Management Services for Adults

-For more information on care management and social work at Hospital for Joint Diseases, please call the care management and social work department at 212-598-6030.
+For more information on care management and social work at NYU Langone Orthopedic Hospital, please call the care management and social work department at 212-598-6030.

 Continuing Education for Social Workers

-The social work program at NYU Langone is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers (NYU Hospitals Center, Department of Social Work, provider #0346).
+The social work program at NYU Langone is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers (NYU Langone Hospitals, Department of Social Work, provider #0346).
 For more information about course offerings, please call 212-263-5018.